New York AG Sues Trump Family for Financial Fraud

+The Trump Organization is also facing the corporate death penalty, as the AG is seeking to revoke its business license to keep it from ever operating in New York again.

-The lawsuit also seeks to bar Trump from making any real estate deals or applying for any loan in New York, arguably the financial capital of the world—and the hometown where Trump built his building empire.
+The lawsuit also seeks to bar Trump from making any real estate deals or applying for any loan in New York, arguably the financial capital of the world—and the town where Trump built his business empire.

-The AG's office has also passed along evidence to federal prosecutors in Manhattan and the Internal Revenue Service “for criminal investigation,” according to a statement.
+Perhaps most notably, the AG's office has also passed along evidence to federal prosecutors in Manhattan and the Internal Revenue Service “for criminal investigation."

 “For too long, powerful, wealthy people in this country have operated as if the rules do not apply to them.
-Donald Trump stands out as among the most egregious examples of this misconduct,” a prepared statement from James said.
+Donald Trump stands out as among the most egregious examples of this misconduct,” James said.

 From a podium in her office, James said investigators uncovered evidence that, for an entire decade ending in 2021, Trump “fraudulently inflated” the value of his real estate “by billions of dollars to unjustly enrich himself and to cheat the system—thereby cheating all of us.”